samtaggart/data_threefold_projects_friends/info/projects/greenedgecloud/greenedgecloud.md

 Answer: Green Edge Cloud believes in helping create a world where technology promotes and protects personal liberty and sovereignty.
 A decentralised internet is inherently faster, greener, more private, and more secure.

 - What is the link between ThreeFold and your project?
-Answer: Green Edge Cloud is a ThreeFold farmer and actively back the foundation nad it's mission
+Answer: Green Edge Cloud is a ThreeFold farmer and actively back the foundation as it's mission

 - How will your project use the ThreeFold grid and / or 3Bot?
 Answer: ThreeFold Farmer creating TF Grid capacity and actively seeking uses cases for the TF Grid.